gueyemoo/gueyemoo/README.md

 ### Hi there 👋

-I am Mohamed Gueye a student in software engineer.
+I am Mohamed Gueye a software engineer.

 I have been interested in computers since my childhood and I seek to learn new technologies on a daily basis.